ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/40 State/20 Global variables.md

 ---
-pagetitle: Global variables and set commands
+pagetitle: Global variables and the `set` command
 status: alpha
 ---
 Step has two kinds of variables, local and global.
 We've mostly discussed local variables, whose names start with a "`?`".
 They're "local to" the particular method they appear in, meaning that if two different methods have variables named `?x`, those are different variables in the same way that two people named "Jennifer" are still different people.
 Local variables start without a value, acquire a value through matching, and then never change that value.